Blue Angels: 1970–1979

 In 1970, the Blues received their first U.S. Marine Corps Lockheed KC-130F Hercules, manned by an all-Marine crew.
 That year, they went on their first South American tour.

 In 1971, the team which wore the gold flight suits for the first show, conducted its first Far East Tour, performing at a dozen locations in Korea, Japan, Taiwan, Guam, and the Philippines.

 In 1972, the Blue Angels were awarded the Navy's Meritorious Unit Commendation for the two-year period from 1 March 1970 to 31 December 1971.
 Another European tour followed in 1973, including air shows in Iran, England, France, Spain, Turkey, Greece, and Italy.

 On 10 December 1973, the Navy Flight Exhibition Team was reorganized and commissioned the United States Navy Flight Demonstration Squadron.
-The Blues mission was more on Navy recruiting.
+The Blues mission focused more on Navy recruiting.

-In 1974, the Blue Angels transitioned to the new Douglas A-4F Skyhawk II.
+In 1974, the Blue Angels transitioned to the Douglas A-4F Skyhawk II.
 Navy Commander Anthony Less became the squadron's first "commanding officer" and "flight leader".
 A permanent flight surgeon position and administration officer was added to the team.
 The squadron's mission was redefined by Less to further improve the recruiting effort.

 Beginning in 1975, "Bert" was used for Jet Assisted Take Off (JATO) and short aerial demonstrations just prior to the main event at selected venues, but the JATO demonstration ended in 2009 due to dwindling supplies of rockets.
-"Fat Albert Airlines" flies with an all-Marine crew of three officers and five enlisted personnel.
+"Fat Albert Airlines" flew with an all-Marine crew of three officers and five enlisted personnel.

 1980–1989

-In 1986, LCDR Donnie Cochran, joined the Blue Angels as the first African-American Naval Aviator to be selected.
-He served for two more years with the squadron flying the left wing-man position in the No. 3 A-4F fighter, and returned to command the Blue Angels in 1995 and 1996.
+In 1986, LCDR Donnie Cochran joined the Blue Angels as the first African-American Naval Aviator to be selected.
+He served for two more years with the squadron, flying the left wing-man position in the No. 3 A-4F fighter, and returned to command the Blue Angels in 1995 and 1996.

-On 8 November 1986, the Blue Angels completed their 40th anniversary year during ceremonies unveiling what would be their aircraft through their 75th anniversary year, the McDonnell Douglas F/A-18 Hornet.
-The power and aerodynamics of the Hornet allows them to perform a slow, high angle of attack "tail sitting" maneuver, and to fly a "dirty" (landing gear down) formation loop.
+On 8 November 1986, the Blue Angels completed their 40th anniversary year during ceremonies unveiling what would remain their aircraft through their 75th anniversary year, the McDonnell Douglas F/A-18 Hornet.
+The power and aerodynamics of the Hornet allowed them to perform a slow, high angle of attack "tail sitting" maneuver, and to fly a "dirty" (landing gear down) formation loop.

 1990–1999

 In 1992, the Blue Angels deployed for a month-long European tour, their first in 19 years, conducting shows in Sweden, Finland, Russia (first foreign flight demonstration team to perform there), Romania, Bulgaria, Italy, the United Kingdom, and Spain.

-In 1998, CDR Patrick Driscoll made the first "Blue Jet" landing on a "haze gray and underway" aircraft carrier, USS Harry S. Truman (CVN-75).
+In November 1998, CDR Patrick Driscoll made the first "Blue Jet" landing on a "haze gray and underway" aircraft carrier, USS Harry S. Truman (CVN-75).

 On 8 October 1999, the Blue Angels lost two pilots.
 LCDR Kieron O'Connor and LT Kevin Colling were returning from a practice flight before an air show when their F/A-18B crashed in a wooded area of south Georgia.